 Time & Attendance Software

 Manual timesheets and biometric time clocks suffer from various difficulties in a modern business.
 These clocking systems are manual, and hence time-consuming and have the potential for exploitation.
-A time & attendance software, on the other hand, completely automates the process for the organization and is currently the most efficient way to track employee attendance.
+Time & attendance software, on the other hand, completely automates the process for the organization and is currently the most efficient way to track employee attendance.
 Time & attendance software is better than the other two because it can adapt to modern businesses better.
 Not only does it improve and fasten the processes of attendance, but time & attendance software can also be implemented for organizations that have flex workers.

 Now, one must wonder whether time & attendance software is more vulnerable to time theft than the other workforce management systems, right?
 But that’s not true.
 With the help of various features available under the software, employers retain more control over employee attendance than one can think.
 How so?

 Employee attendance features that software provides:

 Geofencing is a virtual perimeter for a geographical area, integrated within a time & scheduling software used for checking-in at a particular site.
 As a result, this feature is used explicitly for employees who require a location/site for their shift.
 This feature allows employers to monitor employees’ location in real-time based on their GPS location while signing in.
 This is crucial, mainly when there are various sites, and it’s difficult for employers to move from site to site to see if the assigned employee for a shift is present.
 Some of the advantages of geofencing for workforce management includes: